adaloop/tellthem/README.md

 <p align="center">
   <br/>
-    TellThem is a driver based communication library (PubSub or Message Queue).
+    TellThem is an asynchronous communication library for Node.js.
   <br/>
 </p>

 ## Features
-- 🗄️ Support PubSub and Message Queue
+- 🗄️ Support PubSub and Point to Point
-- 🚀 Simple and easy to use
+- 💡 Simple and easy to use
-- 🚀 Many drivers (Redis, In-memory, Kafka, AMQP, MQTT)
+- 🚀 Many drivers (Redis, In-memory, AMQP, MQTT)
-- 📦 Retry queue
+- 🔁 Retry queue
-- 📦 Typesafe channels
+- ✅ Typesafe channels
 - 📖 Well documented
 - 🧩 Easily extendable with your own encoders and drivers

 ## Why TellThem ?

-I was searching for a simple and easy to use driver based library to implement typesafe pubsub and message queue channels.
-Unfortunately, I didn't find any that fit my needs expect [`@boringnode/bus`](https://github.com/boringnode/bus).
-That is a great library but it doest not implement typesafety in their channels system.
-So I decided to create my own library.
+I wanted a simple driver based and typesafe library to communicate with my services.
+Since I'm using [`AdonisJS`](https://adonisjs.com/) for most of my projects, I initially created a library for this framework called [`adonis6-amqp`](https://www.npmjs.com/package/adonis6-amqp/v/latest).
+But when I wanted to use it in a standalone project, I realized that I needed a more generic library.
+I found out that there is a perfect library for this purpose called [`@boringnode/bus`](https://www.npmjs.com/package/@boringnode/bus), but it's not typesafe , so I decided to create my own that combine the best of both worlds.

 ## Installation
 ```bash